-10.)
-Measure locations for corresponding hooks on opposite post.
-Use line level to ensure locations are correct.
+10. Measure locations for corresponding hooks on the opposite post.
+Use a line level to ensure locations are correct.

 Once you know where the first hook goes on that second post, simply measure up the same distance and install the four hooks on this post.

-12.)
-Using a cable clamp, make loop on one side of wire.
-Secure loop on hook.
+12. Using a cable clamp, make a loop on one side of the wire.
+Secure the loop on your hook.

 Another view of the loop…

-13.)
-Make another loop on other end the wire.
-Use turnbuckle to tighten wire.
+13. Make another loop on the other end of the wire.
+Use turnbuckle to tighten the wire.

-14.)
-Repeat process to attach additional wire(s) to your vertical frame.
+14. Repeat the process to attach additional wire(s) to your vertical frame.

 I am NOT going to give advice in this realm.
 I have no idea what I’m doing.
 We put some rocks in the bottom of our pails, threw in some dirt, then stuffed in our herbs.